Buttonhole Bar Stitch

 Buttonhole bar stitch is one of the variations of the Blanket stitch.
 In essence, the Buttonhole bar is a Blanket stitch worked around the thread to create a bar detached from the fabric.

-This stitch is widely used in Whitework and cutwork embroidery.
+This hand embroidery stitch is widely used in Whitework and cutwork embroidery.
 Also, it is used in decorative embroidery to depict the raised bars in botanical designs.

 But besides the decorative purposes, this stitch has a practical scope – it creates the looped buttonholes for the garments and locker loops to hang the jacket.